The Himalayas: The Majestic Crown of the Earth

 The Stunning Physical Structure of the Himalayas

-- Enormous Elevations and Scenic Vistas
+Enormous Elevations and Scenic Vistas

 The Himalayas are highly physical in nature with mammoth heights, mammoth valleys, mammoth ice glaciers, and rock cliffs.
-The central range is crescent in nature and a sudden uplift over the rest of the lowlands.
+The central range is crescent in nature and has a sudden uplift over the rest of the lowlands.
 All these various heights create various zones, and each one of these zones has a different set of flora, fauna, and climate.

-- The Four Main Mountain Belts
+The Four Main Mountain Belts

-- Outer Himalayas (Siwalik Range) – The most southerly and youngest component comprising rolling foothills and hills
+- Outer Himalayas (Siwalik Range) – The most southerly and youngest component, comprising rolling foothills and hills

 - Lesser Himalayas – Hill and forest belt with gigantic valleys and dense flora and fauna in the form of temperature and subtropics